 In some circumstances yes you should.
 NBN should be a step up from ADSL if you are mindful of the points raised above.

-Some companies will have no or little choice.
-Due to geographic position or from a financial point of view.
+Some companies will have little choice but to get an NBN connection due to geographic position or from a financial point of view.
 Others will have a choice and will need to think about what they are trying to achieve as part of the overall IT strategy, i.e. Remote access, Cloud servers, Cloud backups, mobile work force etc.

 In any event we are here to assist you and your business in any way we can, please get in touch – 1300 787 429